filecoin-project/filecoin-docs/content/en/basics/the-blockchain/actors/index.md

 #### CronActor

 The `CronActor` sends messages to the `StoragePowerActor` and `StorageMarketActor` at the end of each epoch.
-The messages sent by `CronActor` inidicate to StoragePowerActor and StorageMarketActor how they should maintain internal state and process deferred events.
+The messages sent by `CronActor` indicate to StoragePowerActor and StorageMarketActor how they should maintain internal state and process deferred events.
 This system actor is instantiated in the genesis block, and interacts directly with the FVM.

 #### InitActor

-The `InitActor` can initialize new actors on the filecoin network.
+The `InitActor` can initialize new actors on the Filecoin network.
 This system actor is instantiated in the genesis block, and maintains a table resolving a public key and temporary actor addresses to their canonical ID addresses.
 The `InitActor` interacts directly with the FVM.

 #### AccountActor